 The same is true with a relationship with Jesus.

 Jesus desires a close, intimate relationship with you.
 He already knows everything about you – what you like, what you dislike, what you fear, what you’re hiding and what you desire.
 He has known about you since before you were born.

 Jesus just wants you to know him, too.

 It is a decision you have to make and, even if you scoffed at Jesus (like I did), made fun of Christians (like I did), and ran away from his church (like I did), he still wants a relationship with you.
 He’ll forgive you of those mistakes because Jesus knows that if you spend time with him, you’ll really get to know him and come to love him.

 But, if you don’t make the decision to have a relationship with Jesus, you alone suffer the consequences.

 In Matthew 7:21-23, Jesus speaks plainly about those consequences.
 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven.
 Many will say to me on that day, ‘Lord, Lord, did we not prophesy in your name and in your name drive out demons and in your name perform many miracles?’
 Then I will tell them plainly, ‘I never knew you.
 Away from me, you evildoers!’”

-If you think your life is full of regret now, wait until you hear the words “I never knew you” after the clock has run out and you don’t have time to change your mind and pursue a relationship with Jesus.
+If you think your life is full of regret now, wait until you hear those words when the clock has run out and you don’t have time to change your mind a pursue a relationship.